jocool4/SENG-585/README.md

 - [__Chapter 19: Analyzing Accelerated Life Test Data__](https://afit.shinyapps.io/Lecture-Chapter-19) (Week 9-10)
 - [__Chapter 20: Planning Accelerated Life Tests__](https://afit.shinyapps.io/Lecture-Chapter-20) (Week 10)

-## My teaching philosophy
+## My Teaching Philosophy

 - As AFIT graduates, you'll be expected to know how to approach and solve real-world problems AND present your results in a meaningful way so that decision makers can make defensible decisions.

 - As AFIT instructors, we do a disservice to our students by not teaching new and improved ways to produce and share your results.
 Further, we do a disservice by teaching you to solve problems using tools that you won't have access to after leaving AFIT.
 Therefore, I re-built this course using the R/RStudio tool-chain to help you produce better results...faster.

 ## Challenge your instructor
-- If you can't trip me up, you're not trying.
+- If you can't trip me up from time to time, you're not trying.
 Discussion leads to a more interesting class, so questions are always good.

 ## "How not to do Reliability"
 - Occasionally, we'll discuss the results of applying poor reliability principles via real world examples.